-Florida exemptions from creditors are derived from specific sections of Florida law that describe certain property, income, or other assets, that are exempt from collection.
+Florida exemptions from creditors are the specific categories of property and income that Florida statutes set out as unavailable for collection by monetary judgment creditors.
 Many asset protection benefits for Florida residents are contained within the Florida Statutes.
 Florida statutory exemptions are available only to people who permanently reside in Florida.
 Some of the key assets that are exempt from creditors in Florida include:

 - Head of household wages

 - Tenants by entireties property